f1lem0n/about/README.md

     print('My name is Filip Hajdyła.')
-    print('I am a graduate biotechnology student at FBBB, Jagiellonian University, Krakow.') print('I am fascinated with nature on a molecular scale...') print('But I also like pizza, computers and Star Wars!')
+    print('I am a graduate biotechnology student at FBBB, Jagiellonian University, Krakow.') print('I am fascinated with nature on a molecular scale...') print('But I am also in love data analysis and automation.')
 ```

 ## Contact information